 - When the vegetable is fully ripe (tomatoes, squash, peppers, eggplant, etc.).
 The vegetables will be well past their edible stage when the seeds are ready.
 For most vegetables, you can simply scoop out and dry the seeds.
 Tomatoes require a wet processing method.

 - Make sure the seed is completely dry, or it will rot or grow mold in storage

 - Remove as much of the chaff as possible

 - Store in a paper envelope, labeled with the variety and year

-- Place the envelopes into an air tight container, such as a canning jar
+- Place the envelope into an airtight container, such as a canning jar

 - Store in a cool, dark, dry place

 - Stored seed is best used the following year

 Seed saving can quickly become a hobby and you'll be in good company.
 Many organizations, local and worldwide, list and share their saved seed.
 Growing plants from seeds saved from your own garden, will, over the years, result in plants uniquely adapted to your garden.
 Think of it, seeds are probably the only heirloom that becomes more valuable with use!

 “Cooperative Extension Publications.”
 Cooperative Extension Publications, 1 Mar.
 2010, https://extension.umaine.edu/publications/2750e/